apache/pekko/docs/src/main/paradox/typed/distributed-data.md

 There are some limitations that you should be aware of.

 CRDTs cannot be used for all types of problems, and eventual consistency does not fit all domains.
-Sometimes you need strong consistency.
+Sometimes, you need strong consistency.

 It is not intended for *Big Data*.
 The number of top level entries should not exceed 100000.
 When a new node is added to the cluster all these entries are transferred (gossiped) to the